wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/7-exercise-reduce-traffic-with-batched-requests.md

 The tool Graph Explorer enables developers to create and test queries using the Microsoft Graph REST API.
 Previously in this module, you used the Graph Explorer as an anonymous user and executed queries using the sample data collection.

-In this example, you'll sign in to the Microsoft Graph with a real user.
+In this example, you'll sign in to Microsoft Graph with a real user.

 Open a browser and navigate to https://developer.microsoft.com/graph/graph-explorer